-For now, you can complete the Playbook with a mentor, as part of People Powered’s mentorship or Climate Democracy Action programs.
-In 2023, the Playbook will be available for full public use.
-To find out how the Playbook can help you address a problem you’re facing, start by answering a few quick questions.
+You can also complete the Playbook with a mentor as part of People Powered’s mentorship or accelerator programs.
+The Playbook is freely available for full public use.
+Find out more about the support we can offer here.

 The Participation Playbook is a collaborative effort, involving dozens of people and organizations who have researched, advocated for, designed, implemented and evaluated participatory programs around the world.
-To create the initial content, People Powered contracted a group of lead editors who have years of research and on-the-ground experience in the design, implementation and evaluation of participatory programs.
+To create the initial content, People Powered contracted a group of lead editors with years of research and on-the-ground experience in the design, implementation and evaluation of participatory programs.
 Each lead editor drafted key questions for planning the participatory program of their expertise and, for each of these questions, they prepared options, relevant background and help content, and a short list of recommended resources.

-A global team of experts developed the content of the playbook and manages ongoing content development:
+A global team of experts developed the content of the Playbook and manages ongoing content development: